-Royalties and other operating income: 'Royalties and other operating income' includes royalty income, income from out-licensing agreements, income from disposal of products and other items, and income from profit-sharing arrangements with collaboration partners.
+Other revenue: Other revenue includes royalty income, income from out-licensing agreements, and income from profit-sharing arrangements with collaboration partners.

 Revenue for a sales-based or usage-based royalty promised in exchange for a license of intellectual property is recognized when the subsequent sale or usage occurs.